 One of the first things Matthew made was a large Pine kist, in which we stored our linen.
 This stood in the lounge, just below the window over-looking the street and I can picture my older son, as a very small boy, sitting on it watch the passing parade.
 It was a great place to sit as the market was across the road so there was a lot of activity.

-Warwick loved singing along to songs on his favourite records.
+Warwick loved singing along to songs on his favorite records.
 They would keep him entertained for ages.
 One of them was Children’s Favourites.
 Here’s the song I remember from this album that came out in 1966.

 All over the country, in many of our friend’s homes, will be found some item made by Matthew.
 He made cupboards, built in cupboards, beds, tables, turned bowls, made our Blackwood headboard and my sewing box made with Oregon Pine.
 Both featured in this post.
-A Yellowwood jewellery box for me which is on my bedside table.
+A Yellowwood jewelry box for me which is on my bedside table.

 He spent one extremely hot January in the Boland building cupboards into the bedroom of the farmhouse, for his sister.
 He made a number of very beautiful Olienhout (Wild Olive Wood) Clocks and barometers.
 The Olienhout (Wild Olive Wood) was from trees which had been taken down by a farmer very close to where Hazel and Albert lived.
 The farmer had removed them as he required the ground in which they grew, to plant a vineyard.